microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 This feature focuses on adding a text element to an input element which will have to be implemented in all of our renderers and the designer.
 It's important to note that this feature covers the accessibility aspect which should be reviewed by people who have expertise in this aspect.

-For the development of this feature the following costs have been estimated for all platforms like this:
+For the development of this feature (P0 & P1 tasks) the following costs have been estimated for all platforms like this:

 | Task | Cost (days) | Previous requirements | Includes |
 | --- | --- | --- | --- |